EEmery/oikos-IoT/arduino/README.md

 # Oikos IoT
 ## Arduino Uno + Firebase

 _This repository folder is dedicated to the development of the Oikos Gateways.
-To learn more about Oikos, visit our website: <http://oikosngo.org>_
+To learn more about Oikos, visit [our website](http://oikosngo.org)._

 ### Setting Up